microsoft/generative-ai-for-beginners/5-advanced-prompts/README.md

   Alice has 5 apples, throws 3 apples, gives 2 to Bob and Bob gives one back, how many apples does Alice have?"
   Answer: 1

-Not how we write a substantially longer prompts with another example, a calculation and then the original prompt and we arrive at the correct answer 1.
+Note how we write a substantially longer prompts with another example, a calculation and then the original prompt and we arrive at the correct answer 1.

 As you can see chain-of-thought is a very powerful technique.